• Skip to primary navigation

 Stored cooked spaghetti squash noodles in a freezer-safe container or bag for up to 3 months in the freezer.
 When you're ready to enjoy the spaghetti squash, remove the storage container to the refrigerator to defrost.

-Defrosted noodles can be reheated on the stove-top, in a microwave or use them in your favorite recipe.
+Defrosted noodles can be reheated on the stove-top, in a microwave or use in your favorite recipe.

 If spaghetti squash "noodles" are too watery, place them in a strainer and press out the extra liquid.
-We use this trick a lot...see it action for Spinach and Feta Muffins!
+We use this trick a lot...see it in action for Spinach and Feta Muffins!

 How to use Cooked Spaghetti Squash